Asajj Ventress

-Asajj Ventress (/əˈsɑːʒ ˈvɛntrəs/) is a character in the Star Wars franchise created by George Lucas.
-She was introduced in Genndy Tartakovsky's 2003 animated series Star Wars: Clone Wars (voiced by Grey DeLisle).
-The character later appeared in the 2008 animated film Star Wars: The Clone Wars, the 2008 television series of the same name, the 2021 Disney+ series Star Wars: The Bad Batch and the 2025 series Tales of the Underworld (voiced by Nika Futterman).
+Asajj Ventress (/əˈsɑːʒ ˈvɛntrəs/) is a character in the Star Wars franchise.
+She was introduced in Genndy Tartakovsky's 2003 animated series Star Wars: Clone Wars, in which she was voiced by Grey DeLisle.
+The character later appeared in the 2008 animated film Star Wars: The Clone Wars and the subsequent television series of the same name, the 2021 Disney+ series Star Wars: The Bad Batch, and the 2025 miniseries Tales of the Underworld.
+Throughout all of her animated appearances, she has been voiced by actress Nika Futterman.
+In addition to the television series, the character has also appeared in various Star Wars books, comics, and video games.

-Ventress is a Zabrak from Dathomir's Nightsister clan of witches who is surrendered into slavery as an infant before being rescued and trained in the ways of the Force as a Jedi Padawan.
-The death of her Jedi master causes Ventress to fall to the dark side of the Force and become the Sith Lord Count Dooku's informal apprentice and personal assassin.
+Ventress is a Zabrak from Dathomir's Nightsister clan of witches who is surrendered into slavery as an infant before being rescued and trained in the ways of the Force as a Jedi.
+The death of her Jedi Master causes Ventress to fall to the dark side of the Force and become the Sith Lord Count Dooku's informal apprentice and personal assassin.
 She serves as a commander for the Confederacy of Independent Systems and fights the Jedi of the Galactic Republic during the Clone Wars until she is betrayed by Dooku.
-Ventress returns to the Nightsisters and makes numerous failed attempts on Dooku's life, after which she turns to bounty hunting as an independent mercenary.
-She forms an alliance, and later a relationship, with the Jedi Quinlan Vos and seemingly sacrifices herself to save him from Dooku, although she survives via resurrection by Mother Talzin and attempts to locate the Jedi path and encounters Clone Force 99 during the reign of the Galactic Empire.
+Ventress returns to the Nightsisters and makes several failed attempts on Dooku's life, after which she turns to bounty hunting as an independent mercenary.
+She forms an alliance, and later a relationship, with the Jedi Quinlan Vos and sacrifices herself to save him from Dooku.
+After being resurrected by the Nightsisters' spirits, Ventress continues her bounty hunting career into the era of the Galactic Empire, and has encounters with Clone Force 99 and a young survivor of the Great Jedi Purge, Lyco Strata.

-The character also appears in tie-in Star Wars media such as books, comics, and video games, and has become a favorite among fans.